 June Excited, Jacobs Frantic

-The sun was high over Wellington Road as the crowds gathered outside Trilobite Park, waiting for the doors to open for the first time.
+The sun was high over Wellington Road as the crowds gathered outside Trilobite Park, waiting for the doors to open for the first time to the public.
 June Kim arrived a little later than she’d intended.
-In her eagerness for the opening, she’d almost left home without her briefcase, watch or shoes, and her mother had made her sit down and breathe deeply for ten minutes before letting June drive.
+In her eagerness for the opening, she’d almost left home without her briefcase, watch or shoes, and her mother had made her sit down and breathe deeply for ten minutes before letting her drive.

 Now she was here, though – it was all happening!
 It was all real!
 The live trilobite aquarium was about to open.
 Look!
 Look at the news crews, all there for the occasion.
 Granted, some were trying to chase away a wild-eyed man in a white suit waving a ‘UFO Survivors for 9/11 truth’ banner, but — news crews anyway.